laiba-yousaf/laiba-yousaf/README.md

 <img align="right" alt="" src="coding certificate.jfif" width="470" />

-### I'm a Python Developer, Teacher and Researcher!
+### I'm a Computer Engineer student in UET!
-- 🔭 I’m currently working as Backend Engineer @Turingcom.
+- 🔭 I'm a self motivated student and try to learn new skills .
-- 🌱 I’m currently expanding my knowledge in DevOps.
+- 🌱 I do internship in DATA SCRAPPING TWITTER .
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
-Taught over more then 500 students.
-- 🥅 2022-23 Goals: Contribute more to Open Source projects and Execute my Innovative ideas.
+- 🥅 I have knowlege about programming languages and know work graphics.
 - 💎 If you are a Tech boy/girl let's get connected

 <h2>Tech Stack</h2>